Rapper Casanova surrenders in federal racketeering case

 The New York City rapper, whose legal name is Caswell Senior, was charged in an indictment unsealed against 18 members of the Untouchable Gorilla Stone Nation gang, which authorities say operated in New York City and other parts of New York state.

-Casanova, currently signed to Roc Nation, was charged with conspiracy to commit racketeering, conspiracy to distribute controlled substances and firearms possession.
+Casanova, 34, turned himself in to the FBI late Wednesday.
+He pleaded not guilty Thursday to charges of conspiracy to commit racketeering, conspiracy to distribute controlled substances and firearms possession.
 He is not charged with killing the child.

-Emails were sent to Roc Nation and the rapper’s representative seeking comment.
+Emails were sent to the rapper’s representative and defense attorney seeking comment.